Behavioural finance was one of my favourite subjects in business school and for very good reasons.

 The investor’s chief problem – and even his worst enemy – is likely to be himself. – Benjamin Graham

-Some common biases in the behaviour of investors include:
+Some of the more common biases in the behaviour of investors include:

 We tend to be overconfident in our decision-making abilities.
 Ask any driver about their car-driving skills, and they would most likely rate themselves as – better than average.